-The Corporation entered into finance lease transactions with various lessees either by purchase from equipment suppliers or by sale and leaseback with the leases involving various equipment with lease terms ranging from 24 to 60 months.
-The equipment acquired from equipment suppliers are initially booked as 'Equipment and Other Property for Lease - Finance Lease' until the Certificate of Acceptance from client is received, and the corresponding implementation memorandum is approved for booking to 'Lease Contract Receivables'.
+The Corporation enters into financial lease transactions with various lessees either by property lease, purchase from equipment suppliers or by sale and leaseback with lease terms ranging from 24 to 180 months.
+The cost of the equipment acquired, and expenses incurred during the construction of buildings in the case of property leases are initially booked under 'Equipment and Other Property for Lease - Finance Lease' until the Certificate of Acceptance from client is received, and the corresponding implementation memorandum is approved for booking to 'Lease Contract Receivables'.